-I'm a PhD student in Transportation Engineering at the University of Illinois, Urbana-Champaign currently working on applying Large Language Models and Computer Vision to transportation data.
-My research focuses on making transportation data more accessible and developing innovative solutions using artificial intelligence.
+I'm a Senior AI Scientist at Optym, where I develop AI-driven solutions to tackle complex transportation and logistics challenges.
+Previously, I was a PhD student in Transportation Engineering at the University of Illinois, Urbana-Champaign, where I focused on applying Large Language Models and Computer Vision to transportation data.

-I work closely with Professor Lewis Lehe on several projects including TransitGPT, a framework that allows users to query transit data using natural language, and developing methods for automated parking lot detection from satellite imagery.
-I'm particularly interested in how AI can be used to democratize access to transportation data and improve urban planning decisions.
+During my PhD, I worked closely with Professor Lewis Lehe on projects such as TransitGPT, a framework for querying transit data using natural language, and on automated parking lot detection from satellite imagery.
+My research emphasized making transportation data more accessible and developing practical tools to support urban planning and operations.

 Mohammadreza Khajeh-Hosseini, Alireza Talebpour, Saipraneeth Devunuri, Samer H. Hamdar